-Join Paul Trani for an in-depth discussion in this video Creating a layout for mobile, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Creating a layout for mobile, part of Dreamweaver CC 2015: Creating a First Website.

 - Probably the most important thing you need to do when you're making a modern website, is make sure it looks great on mobile devices, as more and more people are accessing content on their mobile devices, and that's why we have this media query right down here, this 450 pixels wide media query.
 And you can see what happens to the content, it gets messed up, to put it honestly.
 In fact, look at these two columns, way too thin, I actually wanna make them two rows, and really start to modify this layout.
 And it's great with media queries, I don't have to duplicate this page, it's really just duplicating certain CSS properties that I want to overwrite or change, okay.

 And that's what I wanna do right now, as I jump in here, I can select the Styles.css, here are my Global CSS selectors right in here, and I wanna duplicate them for this 450 pixel width media query.
 Starting with this .asideLeft, you can see as I highlight it, I wanna make that one row all the way across, so all you need to do is right-click, and duplicate that into that specific media query, 450 pixels.
 Same thing for .sectionRight, as I select it, you can see it highlight, right-click, duplicate into there as well, just like that.

 And also, another thing I'm noticing is the background, okay, and honestly a lot of this content gets tough to read, but the point is, is I can take any one of these selectors and I can duplicate it into that media query, and then change it.
 Alright, so that's what I've done, I've added a total of three, and I can always come back in and add more.
 But if we take a look, right in here, and I'll select this max width 450px, you can see them right here, the selectors.
 In fact, if I just click over to the Styles.css, you can see those media queries right down here, so that's what was duplicated.